Cecilia Ng Siew Hua, Academic

 ISEAS Library subscribes to a number of electronic journals to support the research needs of our researchers and staff.

-To search the full extent of the Library’s e-holdings, including titles available through the various databases, please use this publication discovery tool.
+To search the full extent of the Library’s e-holdings, including titles available through the various databases, please use this Publication Finder tool.

 Resources available at ISEAS Library